Financial Aid Verification

 Tax filers can request a free transcript of their tax return transcript from the IRS in one of three ways:

 - Tax filers must follow prompts to enter their social security number and the numbers in their street address.
-Generally this will be numbers of the street address that was listed on the latest tax return filed; however, if an address change has been completed through the US Postal Service, the IRS may have the updated address on file.
+Generally this will be numbers of the street address that was listed on the latest tax return filed.
+(Problems entering your street address?)

 - IRS Tax Return Transcripts requested by telephone cannot be sent directly to a third party by the IRS.